veeweeherman/sampleStore/README.md

 ​
 In this coding challenge, I'm requesting that you create and API server preferably using express 4, but you can also use other http server frameworks (or none at all).
 If you do please comment in the code explaining why you did this.
 ​
 Below you will find a large JSON array of objects.
-These objects are small representations of items that people have listed for sale on Close5.
+These objects are small representations of items that people have listed for sale on (company).
 With your API server, I would like you to use this static array as your database and created 1 or more http routes that return this data as JSON in various different ways.
 They include:
 ​
 * The entire list sorted by creation date (Ascending and Descending)
 * The entire listed sorted by the item’s price (Ascending and Descending)